sabith-akku/sabith-akku/README.md

 - 👋 Hi, I’m @sabith-akku
-- 👀 I’m interested incomputer coding and hacking
+- 👀 I’m interested in computer coding and hacking
 - 🌱 I’m currently learning bba
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me instagram